Want to stream or record Ableton with no latency using OBS, and be able to hear your audio?

 How To Setup Ableton OBS No Latency (Mac Guide)

-Open OBS, go to the sources menu, and add a new audio input capture.
-Choose your sound card.
+Open OBS, go to the sources menu, and add a new audio output capture.
+Choose “BlackHole 16ch”.

-Add another source for your display, by clicking “+”, “Display Capture”.
+Add another source for screen recording, by clicking “+”, “Display Capture”.

 Right click the screen recording, and select “Resize To Output Source”.

 Step 8 – Start Recording!